Stirling: Hack a robotic vacuum

-The smart phone mounted on Stirling will provide movement feedback from its accelerometer, detect uneven ground with its gyroscope, and take pictures on demand.
+A smart phone mounted on Stirling will act as the camera to take video and images on demand.
+The phone's screen will act as the robot's display.
 It would be nice to utilize the phone's GPS, too, but that wouldn't work well indoors, and Stirling is an indoor robot.

 The new brains

 Now we come to Stirlings new brain, or in this case two brains.